Application Triggers

 Overview

 Application triggers let your app listen for events that occur outside of Front.
 Those events can be used to initiate workflows in Front.
-The data from the triggering event can be utilized in your workflows to enable more powerful functionality.
+The data from the triggering event can be utilized in your workflows (specifically rules at this time) to enable more powerful functionality.

 📘

-The triggering event only applies to conversations with an associated application object
+The triggering event only applies to conversations with a given application object

-You can only configure an application trigger in apps that have application objects already configured.
-When the triggering event occurs, workflows will apply to any conversations that contain the application object identified in the trigger.
+You must configure an application trigger in apps that have application objects already configured.
+When the triggering event is sent to Front, you specify an application object in the event payload, and rules tied to your application trigger will execute on conversations that contain the identified application object.

 Setup